ColletteStapley/W11/2-LinkedList.md

 Inserting and removing from lists can be a bit complicated at first, expecially since the terms prev, next, head, and tail, can be a bit confusing unless you understand the structure.

 <br> The prev and next pointers are pretty self explanetory on their own: Next points to the next node, and prev points to the previous node.
 It's when Head and Tail come it that it gets a bit backwards.
 Based on the order of the next's and prev's, you'd expect the front of the list to have the empty next pointer.
-But it isn't The node that has an empty prev. pointer is where the head is.
+But it isn't.
+The node that has an empty prev. pointer is where the head is.
 Vice Versa, the node with an empty next pointer is where the tail is.

 ### For Inserting into the Front of the List / the Head